-All staff received annual basic life support training.
+Staff told us they received annual basic life support training although staff training records in respect of this did not always reflect when this had last been provided.
 Oxygen with adult and children's masks was available and this was checked regularly to ensure there were adequate supplies available.
-The practice had a defibrillator which was checked regularly.
+The practice had access to a defibrillator from a central point in the health centre.
 Emergency medicines were easily accessible to staff in a secure area of the practice and all staff knew of their location.
 All the medicines were regularly checked to ensure they were in date and fit for use.